Fingerprint Cards AB: Year-End Report January-December 2019

 +46(0)10-172 00 20

-This is the type of information that Fingerprint Cards AB is obligated to disclose pursuant to the EU's Market Abuse Regulation and the Swedish Financial Instruments Trading Act.
-The information was submitted for publication, through the agency of the contact person set out above, at 7:00 a.m.
-CET on February 15, 2019.
+This is the type of information that Fingerprint Cards AB is obligated to disclose pursuant to the EU’s Market Abuse Regulation and the Swedish Financial Instruments Trading Act.
+The information was submitted for publication, through the agency of the contact person set out above, on February 13, 2020 at 07:00 a.m.
+CET.